Stephen II of Hungary: Family

 According to the Illuminated Chronicle, Stephen had no "wish to marry a lawful wife but took to himself concubines and harlots".
-However, his advisors, "grieving that the kingdom was in a sorry state and the King without a heir", persuaded him to marry.
+However, his advisors, "grieving that the kingdom was in a sorry state and the King without an heir", persuaded him to marry.
 They chose a daughter of the late Robert I of Capua as their monarch's wife, although her name was not recorded.
 Stephen died childless.

 The following family tree presents Stephen's ancestors and some of his relatives who are mentioned in the article.